Can I Feed Wild Game Meat?

 Author: Jason Raynor

-NOTE: Be sure to check the current information from your local Ministry of Natural Resources to education yourself about consuming wild game.
-I recently found out that in Ontario (where I live) it is unadvisable to eat the liver of Moose, Elk and Deer because of Chromium contamination in some areas (most likely due to mining in the area).
+NOTE: Be sure to check the current information from your local Ministry of Natural Resources to educate yourself about consuming wild game.
+I recently found out that in Ontario (where I live) it is inadvisable to eat the liver of Moose, Elk and Deer because of Chromium contamination in some areas (most likely due to mining in the area).

-Wild game can often carry many diseases we are not familiar with seeing in commercial grade meat.
-Please make sure you educate yourself on the species you intend to hunt and the diseases it can carry (check your local Ministry Of Natural Resources).
+Wild game can often carry many diseases we are not familiar with seeing in commercial-grade meat.
+Please make sure you educate yourself on the species you intend to hunt/feed and the diseases it can carry (check your local Ministry Of Natural Resources).
 Some diseases may not be a concern while others (such as Tularemia in rabbits) can be transmitted to humans as well as ferrets.
 The bottom line is: educate yourself first.

 This is the big one.
-Most parasites in wild game meats can be easily dealt with via freezing the meat for 2 weeks or more.
-However, there is a an exception to this rule.
+Most parasites in wild game meats can be easily dealt with via freezing the meat for 4 weeks or more.
+However, there is an exception to this rule.
+[EDITOR’s NOTE: there are actually a few exceptions.
+Please see our page on Raw Meat and Parasites for more details.]

 One of the species of Trichinella (T.Nativa) has adapted to arctic and sub-arctic climates and can resist freezing (they have found cysts in bear meat that were still infectious after being frozen for two years).
 Therefore, if you are harvesting wild game species that are carnivores or omnivores (bears, foxes, rats, squirrels, raccoons, walruses, wild boar, feral pigs, etc) in these regions (arctic / sub-arctic), we strongly suggest you do not feed them to your ferrets.